 My idea is to keep construction costs to a minimum because I’m throwing this away as soon as I make it.
-That’s right!
-Throwing it away.
-Parting with it – perhaps forever.
-My goal is to make it work so I can toss it in some random location (I’m thinking hidden on the roof of some building somewhere) and see how long it will run.
+My goal is to make it work so I can toss it in some random location and see how long it will run.
 Days?
 Weeks?
 Months?
 Years?
-How cool would it be go go to dental school, come back ~5 years from now, and have that transmitter still transmitting data.
-Super-awesome if you ask me.
+How cool would it be to go to dental school, come back ~5 years from now, and have that transmitter still transmitting data.
 I’ve been poking around and I found someone who did something similar.
-They built a 40mW 10m picaxe-powered beacon (see photos and circuit diagram).
+They built a 40mW 10m picaxe-powered beacon using a canned oscillator as the transmit element.

-See the PICAXE chip in the center there?
-Remember, my ultimate goal is to learn from this project.
-I understand the basics of radio theory and amplitude and frequency modulation (AM and FM), but I’ve never actually built anything that does this.
-Yeah, I know, I could build a SoftRock radio like everyone says to do, but my educational grounding is in molecular biology.
+I understand the basics of radio, amplitude and frequency modulation (AM and FM), etc., but I’ve never actually built anything that transmits radio waves.
+I could build a SoftRock radio, but my educational grounding is in molecular biology.
 I know little about circuit-level electronics, electrical engineering, and radio theory… so my plan is to start small.
 This project is small enough to attack and understand, with a fun enough end result to motivate me throughout the process.